Sooosad/UEL-Micropolar-LCE/README.md

 # UEL-Micropolar-LCE
-An Abaqus/Standard user element implementation (UEL) of micropolar model of LCE.
-If used, please cite Zheliang Wang, Ali El Hajj Chehade, Sanjay Govindjee, Thao D. Nguyen, A nonlinear viscoelasticity theory for nematic liquid crystal elastomers, Journal of the Mechanics and Physics of Solids,163 (2022),104829.
+An Abaqus/Standard user element implementation (UEL) of micropolar model of LCE. ( Zheliang Wang, Ali El Hajj Chehade, Sanjay Govindjee, Thao D. Nguyen, A nonlinear viscoelasticity theory for nematic liquid crystal elastomers, Journal of the Mechanics and Physics of Solids,163 (2022),104829.)